 I generally love pork belly, and even when this dish is overly fatty, poorly prepared, or undersized, I still find myself generally enjoying it.
 Your mileage may vary on that, though.
-It’s definitely worth the gamble if you have Disney Dining Plan snack credits to spare–perhaps not so much if you’re paying cash out of pocket.
+It’s hard to justify if you’re paying cash out of pocket.

 That’s not to say these aren’t addictively good–I made about a half dozen of these suckers over the weekend, polishing off what was left of a bag.
 They have a gooey and airy quality that makes you want to eat as many as possible.
 However, when even a kitchen novice like me can cook these to perfection at home, it’s a tough sell at the Epcot Food & Wine Festival.

 Overall, Brazil is one of the more disappointing booths at the Epcot International Food & Wine Festival.
 Not because it’s one of the worst options–it’s probably middle of the pack, with variance up or down depending upon your luck–but because Brazilians make up such a large Walt Disney World visitor demographic, and there’s clearly unrealized potential here.
 I’m still hopeful that one day World Showcase gets a proper Rodizio or Galeto restaurant, but in the meantime, a better showing at Epcot’s Food & Wine Festival would certainly be appreciated.